👯Culture

 What are some of Germany’s traditions?

 As a Christian country, there are many protestant and catholic traditions which are observed and celebrated throughout the year.
-To make sure you are familiar with Germany’s calendar of national and regional holidays and celebrations, make sure to take a look at our .
+To make sure you are familiar with Germany’s calendar of national and regional holidays and celebrations, make sure to take a look at our German Holidays and Celebrations page.

 Contemporary German traditions include ‘Kaffee und Kuchen’, the equivalent of an English Afternoon tea, whereby families and friends stop working to come together in the afternoon for coffee and cake.
 The annual Munich Beer Festival, known the world over as Oktoberfest, is also a key tradition.